linseycurrie/Spending-Tracker/README.md

-# Project1--Spending-Tracker
+Spending-Tracker
-First CodeClan individual project creating a spending tracker using Python, Flask, HTML/CSS PostgreSQL and the psycopg.
+First CodeClan individual project creating in 7 days using Python, Flask, HTML/CSS PostgreSQL and the psycopg.

 ## Brief: